Educational video created by the Society for Pediatric Dermatology

 What does eczema look like?

-Infantile atopic dermatitis (seen between birth and one year of age) is characterized by sudden onset of redness, scaling, crusting, oozing, rubbing and scratching.
-Lesions typically start on the cheeks and chin and scalp, and then spread to the trunk and extensor aspects of the arms and legs.
+Infantile eczema (seen between birth and one year of age) is characterized by sudden onset of redness, scaling, crusting, oozing, rubbing and scratching.
+Lesions typically start on the cheeks and chin and scalp, and then spread to the trunk, outer arms and legs.
 There typically is sparing of the nose and diaper region.
-Many infants with atopic dermatitis have difficulty sleeping due to itching.
+Many infants with eczema have difficulty sleeping due to itching.

 Photos courtesy of Dermnet NZ